cloudmesh-community/fa18-523-53/paper/paper.md

 :o: images are not properly used and have no labels, see our sample

+:o: images are of too low of a quality, they are fuzzy and can not be read

 :o: refernces missing in some sections

 :o: please start your section with kafka